Die Eisjungfrau / The Ice Maiden (World Premiere)

 “Falling down only happens in the imagination.
 You will not fall if you aren’t afraid of falling” – this is what the tomcat taught Rudi and this is what Rudi still sticks to.
 His forays into the Swiss Alps take him higher and higher, and no glacier or rock face can hold this experienced climber back.

 He has already met the dreaded ice maiden once as a boy.
 Half child of the air, half powerful ruler of the river, she lurks in the glaciers’ crevasses, waiting for hapless wanderers – and she has not forgotten that Rudi once escaped her cold embrace.
-But no matter how much she and her minion, Dizziness, stalk him, they are unable to make him falter.
+But no matter how much she and her minion, Vertigo, stalk him, they are unable to make him falter.

 When it comes to Babette, the rich miller’s beautiful daughter, Rudi follows the same principle: “Nothing is too high to reach.”
 He boldly accepts a reckless dare from Babette’s father.